chali/hadoop-cdh-pseudo-docker/README.md

 #### Hue login
 You will be asked to create account during the first login.
 You can pick your prefered username and password.
 It will create home folder on HDFS and it can be used as hadoop user.

+#### Mac OS and Docker in Virtualbox resource setting.
+This docker image doesn't completely follow  philosophy (one process = one image), but it prefers developer convenience to easily set up the whole hadoop dev stack.
+It comes with price and I recommend add resources to your virtualbox machine.
+I use 4 cores and 8GB RAM.

 #### Custom port for your usecases
 This image has exposed one port (9999).
 It is not used by any currently running service.
 It can be used by you for example when you need to attach debugger to running mapreduce job.
 So your mapreduce job can start debugging server on this port.